genilson-alves/blog/README.md

 ### 2. Frontend Setup

-Navigate to the frontend directory:
+Open a new terminal and navigate to the frontend directory:
 ```bash
 cd frontend
 ```